 Catholic elementary schools within the Diocese of Cleveland have made changes to their testing programs and now administer the MAP test which reflects those changes in curriculum and instruction that place greater emphasis on problem-solving and critical thinking skills—the skills emphasized in career- and college-readiness.
 The Catholic schools in the Diocese of Cleveland take great pride in preparing students to be faith-filled leaders as they move from school to college and the workforce.
 It is our desire to ensure that we bring to fullness all the gifts and talents with which God has blessed your child.
 Aligning our curriculum, assessments and instructional practices with the MAP tests is appropriate for our 21st century students.
 This test is used in many of the local school districts as well.

-At Mater Dei Academy, we are well underway in challenging our students to use problem solving and critical thinking skills.
-Last spring a number of our students took the practice test in preparation for this change, and we are pleased to say that they have continued to do very well.
 The MAP tests are given three times per year and allow teachers to see the areas where students are struggling or progressing and modify their lessons appropriately.